Skip to main content

 3. Open the Sensory Percussion 2 Plugin

-Click the track called Sensory Percussion 2 Beta VST, then click the wrench icon to in the device title bar to open the plugin window.
+Click the track called Sensory Percussion 2 VST, then click the wrench icon to in the device title bar to open the plugin window.

 4. Add your input devices